 By “wrong diet,” we’re talking about the typical American diet which is full of inflammation-inducing foods.
 Think: fried foods, refined flours and sugars, hormone- and antibiotic-laden animal products, synthetic sweeteners, and artificial food additives.
 So if you’re constantly noshing on these items, your body will begin to transition into a state of chronic inflammation.
 This inflammatory, high-energy diet builds belly fat, reduces levels of gut-healthy probiotics, induces weight gain, causes joint pain, bloating, and fatigue, and has been connected with a host of diseases, from diabetes and obesity to heart disease and cancer.
 And it gets worse: Once you get belly fat, just like an active volcano, it can start spewing out dangerous substances through a condition called “leaky gut.”
 These biochemicals, collectively known as adipokines, include many pro-inflammatory chemicals that will continue to worsen inflammation, sending you into a waist-widening downward spiral.

-So, if you've been struggling to lose weight, but you've continued to eat the same foods (yes, even if you are eating less of them) it's time for a change.
+So, if you’ve been struggling to lose weight, and you’ve continued to eat the same foods (yes, even if you are eating less of them), it’s time for a change.
 And science has an answer for you.
-Researchers are proving time and time again that fitting in certain foods into your diet may be all that's needed to counteract the effects of inflammation-perpetuated weight gain.
+Researchers are proving time and time again that fitting in certain foods into your diet may be all that’s needed to counteract the effects of inflammation-perpetuated weight gain.
 These healing foods attack inflammation by increasing the concentration of beneficial bacteria in your gut, turning off inflammatory genes, and decreasing levels of pro-inflammatory biomarkers—many of which will torch fat in the process.
-Fit these foods into your diet, and you'll be on your way to a leaner, happier you.
+Fit these foods into your diet, and you’ll be on your way to a leaner, happier you.
 And to drop even more pounds, get that belly fat in check with these 30 Best-Ever, Fat-Burning Foods.

 A study in the Journal of Nutrition showed that eating berries daily could significantly reduce inflammation.
 And another study in the same journal found that fruit-based drinks could neutralize the inflammatory effects of high-fat, high-carb meals.
 Why is this exactly?
 Well berries contain a class of antioxidants called flavonoids, but it’s the anthocyanins, specifically, that contribute their anti-inflammatory effects by effectively turning off inflammatory and immune genes.
 And when it comes to anthocyanins, blueberries are king.
 On top of that, blueberries are rich in vitamin C and another polyphenol, resveratrol, which have both been found to promote anti-inflammatory responses through decreasing inflammatory free radicals.